Reference · Archetypes

 ApproachStock-on-hand reminder.
 Subscription-as-insurance framing.
 Future-crisis prevention.

-What damagesFrequent contact.
+What kills the openFrequent contact.
 Lifestyle marketing.
 Anything assuming an ongoing need.

 Common inPharmacy, automotive parts, home repair, IT services, plumbing/electrical.